-Before you open your salon, ensure that you have enough of all essential supplies.
-What supplies you need to keep in stock depend on the services you plan on offering.
+Before you open your salon, ensure that you have enough of all the essential supplies.
+What supplies you need to keep in stock depending on the services you plan on offering.

 Manicures/pedicures require specialised tools, and if you’ll be selling retail products, you’ll need to have enough stock and a stand for them.

 • First aid box

-• Hair dryers
+• Hair Cutting Cape Apron

 • Cotton wool